Pelinnaioi

 Pelinnaioi (Πελινναίοι) is a former municipality in the Trikala regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Farkadona, of which it is a municipal unit.
 The municipal unit has an area of 63.270 km2.
-Population 2,738 (2011).
+Population 2,170 (2021).
 The seat of the municipality was in Taxiarches.
-The name reflects the ancient city of Pelinnaeum, the ruins of which are located nearby.
+The name derived from the inhabitants of the ancient city of Pelinnae, the ruins of which are located nearby.